EU-Russia Sanctions: From the 14th to the 18th Sanctions Package

 Transaction ban for the Nord Stream 1 and 2 pipelines

-Lowering the oil price cap to US$ 45 per barrel
+Lowering the oil price cap to USD 45 per barrel

 Shadow Fleet

-Listing about 77 more ships of the shadow fleet and transaction ban in connection with these shipsBanking Sector
+Listing of around 77 additional ships of the shadow fleet and a transaction ban in connection with these shipsBanking Sector

 Complete transaction ban with over 22 Russian banksFurther Export Restrictions